Cataract Eye Surgery

 How long does laser cataract surgery take?

-Small incision cataract surgery takes approximately 30 minutes, and you will be allowed to go home after a few hours.
-This includes the time for anaesthesia, surgical procedure, irrigation, lens implant insertion, and final rinse.
+Small incision cataract surgery takes approximately 15 minutes, and you will be allowed to go home after a few hours.

 How long is the recovery period after the surgery?

-You will normally notice your vision has improved by the next day, however, full recovery may take between 4 to 6 weeks.
+You will normally notice your vision has improved by the next day, however, full recovery may take between 2-4 weeks.
 Immediately after the cataract surgery, you may experience irritability, sensitivity and grit in your eyes.
 Antibiotics and anti-inflammatory drops will be prescribed to help with your recovery and infection prevention.